The Blog Sidebar contains links to Filming Location posts. These include:

 Glass Block Windows in “Breaking Bad”

 It’s important to look back at “Breaking Bad” and see how Glass Block Windows were used there.
-Glass Block Windows appear early in “Breaking Bad”, but a Chicago link is tentative at first;
+Glass Block Windows appear right from the start in “Breaking Bad”.

 The DEA arrives at the meth-lab bust riding their vehicle’s running boards much like 1920s Chicago gangsters (“Breaking Bad”, Season 1, episode 1, ‘Pilot’).

 Walt threatens Tuco in his headquarters with explosive fulminated mercury in the episode ‘Crazy Handful of Nothin’’, which refers to the 1967 film “Cool Hand Luke” - "Oh Luke, you wild, beautiful thing.
 You crazy handful of nothin'" - which is warmly-celebrated in reviews written by Chicago Sun-Times’ Roger Ebert.

 The set dressing in Tuco's Office reveals interesting connections.
 There's a slot machine (Las Vegas) sitting next to the glass block window (Chicago), suggesting the Chicago Outfit and its many interests in Vegas.
 In the corner sits a baseball bat (a favorite tool of Mob boss Tony 'Batters' Accardo).
 Then, who does Tuco represent?
 Perhaps well-known Vegas enforcer Tony (the Ant) Spilotro?
 (Tony Spilotro's character was played by Joe Pesci, aka Nicky Santoro, in Martin Scorsese's 1995 film "Casino".)